Official communication is sent to the graduate student community through email listservs managed by the Graduate School.

 The GLC blog lists events, opportunities, and services for graduate students through weekly postings.
 The content is similar to the firstname.lastname@example.org weekly postings.

-In addition to the listservs, you can find information about news, events, and important notices on the following university websites and calendars:
+In addition to the listservs, you can find news, events, and important notices on the following university websites and calendars:

 - Graduate School: This site provides a calendar of important Graduate-School deadlines, services, and programming.